Caleydo/phovea_demos/README.md

 phovea_demos [![Phovea][phovea-image]][phovea-url] [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 =====================

-A demonstration of how to use various phovea components
+A demonstration of how to use various Phovea components.
+Look at the console output and the code to see what's going on.

 Installation
 ------------